AndrasKovacs/pny1-assignment/DepTC.md

 #### 3. Alternatives to type classes

 In this section I examine whether some features and techniques could make type classes superfluous.
-I single out features such that I have in the past seen people characterizing them as alternatives to classes.
+I single out features that I have previously seen being characterized as alternatives to type classes.

 ##### 3.1.
 Generic programming